008: Operation Exterminate

 008: Operation Exterminate (A 008, operazione Sterminio) is a 1965 Italian/Egyptian Eurospy action film directed and written by Umberto Lenzi and filmed in Egypt and Switzerland.
 It starred Ingrid Schoeller as Agent 008, and Alberto Lupo as Agent 006.

 Plot

-British agent 006 must recover a powerful super technology called "anti-radar"; his fellow American Agent 008 follows him because she suspects something sinister.
+British agent 006 (Frank Smith) must recover a powerful super technology called "anti-radar"; his fellow American Agent 008 (MacDonald) follows him because she suspects something sinister.
+Thwarting their efforts is an evil organization of spies who are allied with the Russians.
 After Agent 006 is able to recover the original plans of the machine in a journey from Switzerland to Egypt, Agent 008 discovers that 006 is actually a Russian spy.
+In a strange twist ending, set in a bowling alley, Smith turns out to be a British spy after all.